DavidG1011/Behavioral-Cloning-CNN/README.md

 Putting the car in a clockwise manner around the track, it can still just as easily navigate the entirety of it.

 ---

+***Conclusion:***

+I am happy with the way that the model performs, and I hope to do something like this again in the future.